pallets/flask/docs/errorhandling.rst

 This can be done by registering error handlers.

-Error handlers are normal :ref:`views` but instead of being registered for routes they are registered for exceptions that are rised while trying to do something else.
+Error handlers are normal :ref:`views` but instead of being registered for routes, they are registered for exceptions that are raised while trying to do something else.

 Registering